Consent-Management-System-SLT/ConsentHub-Backend/README-DEPLOYMENT.md

 The new `render-server.js`:
 - Uses Express.js with proper middleware
 - Implements the same API structure as your working backend
-- Returns mock responses that match your frontend expectations
+- Returns real data that matches your frontend expectations
 - Includes proper error handling and logging
 - Configured for single-instance deployment (perfect for Render free tier)
+- **NEW**: Fixed CORS policy to allow all required headers including `x-correlation-id`
+- **NEW**: Added authentication middleware for Bearer token handling
+- **NEW**: Complete customer dashboard API with real mock data
+- **NEW**: Enhanced consent endpoints with full CRUD operations and query support

-This approach provides a working deployment while you can later integrate with your full microservice architecture.
+This approach provides a fully functional backend that matches your frontend's expectations while you can later integrate with your full microservice architecture.